-Real GDP in the OECD area fell 0.1% in the fourth quarter of 2012, compared with growth of 0.3% in the third quarter.
-Destocking was the main driver, dragging down growth by 0.3 percentage point, while net exports and stockbuilding contributed 0.1 percentage point each.
+Real GDP in the OECD area rose by 0.4% in the first quarter of 2013, compared with flat growth registered in the previous quarter.
+Private consumption was the main contributor to overall GDP growth with 0.3 percentage point, while net exports and stockbuilding contributed 0.1 percentage point each.

-Quarterly Gross Domestic Product (GDP) in the G20 area grew by 0.5% in the fourth quarter of 2012 compared with 0.6% in the third quarter, according to preliminary estimates.
-The aggregate G20 GDP growth rate however continues to mask diverging patterns across the world’s largest economies.
+Quarterly Gross Domestic Product (GDP) in the G20 area grew by 0.7% in the first quarter of 2013 compared with 0.6% in the previous quarter, according to preliminary estimates.
+However, the aggregate G20 GDP growth rate continues to mask diverging patterns across the world’s largest economies.